ChemiKyle/redcap_user_profile/README.md

 ## Configuration

 ### Making sure authentication is enabled
-If you are working in a test instance, you must turn on some form of authentication as it builds upon account management features.
+If you are working in a test instance, you must turn on some form of authentication as this module builds upon account management features.
 Table-based authentication will work fine.

 ### Create an User Profile project
 Create a REDCap project in order to extend user information according to your needs - e.g. address, country of birth, job position, etc. **Make sure to create a field that represents REDCap username** - that's how user accounts and profiles are connected.